 VR promises a third way: a method of training that can break this trade-off of learning and provide effective training in a safe, cost-effective environment.1 Certainly, the technology is not optimal for every learning activity.
 But VR has been shown to offer measurable improvement in a wide array of immersive learning outcomes, in tasks that range from flying advanced jets to making a chicken sandwich to handling dangerous chemicals.2

 Success in business often rests on having the right expertise in the right places: having the IT expert on hand when the system goes down, or the best shift manager on duty when a huge order comes in.
-The more experts in an organization, the more likely an expert will be around when needed.
+The more experts in an organisation, the more likely an expert will be around when needed.

 Of course, expertise can be purchased by hiring established experts.
-But their numbers are finite, and with needs constantly shifting, training often makes far more sense.
+But their numbers are finite and with needs constantly shifting, training often makes far more sense.
 Corporate learning, then, aims to create expertise as quickly and effectively as possible.
 We want people to learn better and more quickly.
 This begs a question: What exactly is expertise?
 Just what is it that we want people to be able to do after training?

 Experts are not only better at executing particular tasks—they tend to think about things fundamentally differently than amateurs.
 In fact, they can execute better precisely because they think about things differently.
 Experts typically see more when looking at a situation than an amateur.
 Research comparing a world champion chess player with amateurs showed that the champion was better not only at playing chess but at knowing the game.
 The champion had a better understanding of a chessboard setup after viewing it for five seconds than a skilled amateur did after 15 minutes of studying the board.5